The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 The Dutch team that went on to win the 1988 European championships will forever go down as one of the best in the history of the tournament.

-The side was led by that of Marco van Basten, who scored 5 goals in the tournament.
+The side was led by that of Marco van Basten, who scored five goals in the tournament.
 But, the team also included the likes of Wim Kleft, Ronald Koeman, Frank Rijkaard and Ruud Guillit, to name just a few.

 Netherlands went on to beat West Germany in the semi-final 2-1, with a late winner from van Basten, before going on to relatively comfortable 2-0 over the Soviet Union in the final.